 A monster is born in the depths of the wilds, but she isn't like her siblings.
 Curiosity colors her every thought, and a hunger for understanding grows within this little creature.
 The world is full of wonders just waiting to be discovered!
 She's not just hunting for her next meal, her prey is something far greater: knowledge.
 But as wonderful as it is, discovery alone is missing half the point.
-After all, what joy is there in finding the next amazing thing with no one to share it with?
+After all, what joy is there in finding the next amazing thing when there's no one to share it with?

 Aiming to update Monday and Friday!